 Next Step

 Need the US legal framing?
-Read Are Prediction Markets Legal in the US?.
+Read Are Prediction Markets Legal in the US? or Is Polymarket Legal in the US?.

 Need the full platform explainer?
 Read What Is Polymarket?.